bamboocreativenz/pod-wabi-sabi/ideas/planet.md

-common data structures to other Enspiral apps? integration with Trello and Toggl a notion of signalling with the viz for financial situation and time allocation situation: i.e. a green / red signal that finances are good / bad (per team / per person), some signal whether a person is free / not free for a certain time period.
+common data structures to other Enspiral apps? integration with Trello and Toggl a notion of signalling with the viz for financial situation and time allocation situation: i.e. a green / red signal that finances are good / bad (per team / per person), some signal whether a person is free / not free for a certain time period. how could this tool potentially serve other purposes (i.e. rostering solution for kindergarten?) in conjunction with our immediate use case? if it can? ideal here being to build a modular tool that can be applied to a variety of use cases, while still being intuitive and simple to use. a 'generic' tool rather than a specific tool?